alyf-de/eu_einvoice/README.md

     einvoice.trade.agreement.buyer.name = "Special Customer Name, only for eInvoices"
 ```

+## Validation

+You can upload an XML invoice file to https://www.itb.ec.europa.eu/invoice/upload and validate it as "CII Invoice CML".

 ## Contributing

 This app uses `pre-commit` for code formatting and linting.
 Please [install pre-commit](https://pre-commit.com/#installation) and enable it for this repository: